Tennis-WTA threatens to pull tournaments out of China over Peng | Entertainment

 Tennis-WTA threatens to pull tournaments out of China over Peng

 Neither Zhang nor the Chinese government has commented on her allegation.
 Peng's social media post was quickly deleted and the topic has been blocked from a discussion on China's heavily censored internet.
-Concern among the global tennis community and beyond has grown over Peng's safety and whereabouts since her allegation, with the WTA calling for an investigation and the world's top players, including Serena Williams and Naomi Osaka, tweeting #WhereIsPengShuai.
+Concern among the global tennis community and beyond has grown over Peng's safety and whereabouts since her allegation, with the WTA calling for an investigation.
+Some of the world's top tennis players, including Serena Williams and Naomi Osaka, as well as the German Olympic Committee, have tweeted #WhereIsPengShuai.

+The issue has also emerged as China prepares to host the Winter Olympics in Beijing in February amid calls from global rights groups and others for a boycott over its human rights record.
+The International Olympic Committee has declined to comment on Peng's matter, saying it believed "quiet diplomacy" offered the best opportunity for a solution.
+Liz Throssell, a U.N. human rights spokesperson, called for proof of her whereabouts and wellbeing as well a transparent investigation into her allegations.

-WTA chief executive Steve Simon told various U.S. media outlets on Thursday the tour would consider pulling tournaments worth tens of millions of dollars out of China.
-"We're definitely willing to pull our business and deal with all the complications that come with it," he told CNN in an interview.
+WTA Chief Executive Steve Simon told various U.S. media outlets on Thursday the tour would consider pulling tournaments worth tens of millions of dollars out of China.
+"We're willing to pull our business and deal with all the complications that come with it," he told CNN in an interview.

 "Because this is certainly, this is bigger than the business.
 Women need to be respected and not censored."
-Hu Xijin, a well-connected Chinese state media editor, weighed in on the scandal on Twitter early on Friday, saying he did not believe she had been the target of retribution.

-"As a person who is familiar with the Chinese system, I don't believe Peng Shuai has received retaliation and repression speculated by foreign media for the thing people talked about," said Hu, the editor of the Global Times, on Twitter.
-The Global Times is published by the ruling Communist Party's official People's Daily, and Hu has an active presence on Twitter, which is blocked in China.
-He did not make any similar comment on his official account on Weibo, China's equivalent of Twitter.

-The issue has emerged as China prepares to host the Winter Olympics in Beijing in February amid calls from global rights groups and others for a boycott over its human rights record.
-The International Olympic Committee (IOC) said it would not comment on the matter.

-On Wednesday, WTA's Simon cast doubt on an email, which was also released by a Chinese state media outlet on Twitter, purporting to be from Peng and denying the allegations of sexual assault.
-"I have a hard time believing that Peng Shuai actually wrote the email we received or believes what is being attributed to her," he said.

-By Friday, the hashtag #WhereIsPengShuai had racked up over 32 million mentions on Facebook's Instagram, which is also blocked in China, as well as Twitter, according to hashtag analysis website BrandMentions.
-In contrast, the topic remains heavily censored in China's tightly controlled cyberspace.
-As of Friday, searches for the WTA's official account on Weibo yielded no results although its account remained available.
-Peng's name on Weibo also continues to yield no search results.
+FOCUS OF EXPANSION

+Hu Xijin, the editor of the Global Times, responded to Simon's comments https://twitter.com/HuXijin_GT/status/1461616999897862148 on Friday on Twitter, saying "don't use a coercive tone when expressing any concern to China.
+"Perhaps you did it out of goodwill.
+But you should understand China, including understanding how the system you dislike has promoted the actual rights of the 1.4 billion Chinese," said Hu, whose newspaper is published by the ruling Communist Party's official People's Daily.

-Still, a handful of Chinese users took to the official Weibo accounts of tennis stars Williams and Novak Djokovic, who has also expressed shock at the situation, to thank them for releasing statements.
-"Thank you for speaking out!" said one.
-China has been the focus of the WTA's most aggressive expansion over the last decade and hosted nine tournaments in the 2019 season with a total of $30.4 million prize money on offer.
+The WTA did not immediately respond to a request for comment on Hu's tweet.
+China has been the focus of the WTA's most aggressive expansion over the last decade and hosted nine tournaments in the 2019 season with a total of $30.4 million of prize money on offer.

 The season-ending WTA Finals had a prize purse of $14 million in 2019 when it was played in Shenzhen for the first time.
 The Finals were canceled last year due to the COVID-19 pandemic and moved this year to Guadalajara, Mexico, but the WTA has said it will return to Shenzhen from 2022 until 2030.

-Streaming platform iQiyi is the WTA's digital rights partner in China, signing a 10-year deal (reportedly) worth $120 million.
+Streaming platform iQiyi is the WTA's digital rights partner in China, signing a 10-year deal reportedly worth $120 million.
 The deal commenced in 2017.
+HEAVILY CENSORED IN CHINA

+The hashtag #WhereIsPengShuai has so far racked up over 32 million mentions on Facebook's Instagram and Twitter, according to hashtag analysis website BrandMentions.
+Both platforms are blocked in China.
+In contrast, the topic remains heavily censored in China's tightly controlled cyberspace.
+As of Friday, searches for the WTA's official account on China's Twitter-like Weibo platform yielded no results although its account remained available.
+Peng's name on Weibo also continues to show no search results.

+Peng had not been seen or heard from since her post until Wednesday when the WTA's Simon said he had received an email purporting to be from Peng and denying the allegations of sexual assault, which he cast doubt over.
+A Chinese state media outlet also released the letter on Twitter.
+Hu, who has a uniquely high profile in China's tightly controlled state media, weighed in on the scandal on Twitter earlier on Friday, saying he does not believe she has been the target of retribution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)